PowerLedger/powr/docs/src/developing/programming-model/accounts.md

 Accounts that have never been created via the system program can also be passed to programs.
-When an instruction references an account that hasn't been previously created, the program will be passed an account with no data and zero lamports that is owned by the system program.
+When an instruction references an account that hasn't been previously created, the program will be passed an account with no data and zero sparks that is owned by the system program.

 Such newly created accounts reflect